IceWM FAQ and Howto

 In this field you can enter commands to start programs.
 If you click inside the field and enter xclock the X clock is started.

-If you click on it and simply press Ctrl+Enter an XTerm is being started.
+If you click on it and simply press Ctrl+Enter a terminal is started.

-If you enter a non-X command and press Ctrl+Enter an that command is being executed in an XTerm.
+If you enter a non-X command and press Ctrl+Enter then that command is executed in a terminal.

 Stop grabbing my keystrokes